Pandemic Puts A Crimp On Voter Registration, Potentially Altering Electorate

 Loading...

 But since the virus hit, new registrations are falling around the country.
-After a record increase in January, Kentucky Secretary of State Michael Adams was disappointed that registrations in his state almost flat-lined.
+After a record increase in January, Kentucky Secretary of State Michael Adams was disappointed that registrations in his state almost flatlined.

 "February we had a net 7,000 new registrations.
 And in March we had a net 500 new registrations," said Adams, a Republican.
 In April, the state's voter rolls shrank by more than 1,000.